trustbloc/vcs/component/wallet-cli/README.md

 ## Build

-Run the following commands from the root of the repository to build the wallet-cli:
+Run the following commands from the root of the repository to build the `wallet-cli` executable:
 ```bash
 $ cd component/wallet-cli
 $ go build .